 Most typically, a bridal shower is an opportunity for a bride and her friends to celebrate, play games, and watch the bride open her presents.

-- Invitations: Choose an invitation with a drawing of a bride, a wedding cake, or other wedding theme.
-Here are my top picks for bridal shower invitations.
+Invitations: Choose an invitation with a drawing of a bride, a wedding cake, or other wedding themes.
+Here, some top picks for bridal shower invitations.

 What girl doesn't love chocolate?
 If the bride or groom is a chocoholic, indulge them and your guests with a chocolate-themed bridal shower.